 I save packagings and I always take a bunch of them home after a trip.
 Candy wraps, medicine boxes, a bread bag from around the corner, anything… if it’s graphically powerful, I take it with me.

 When you look at India you’ll see they have amazing packagings.
 Because there are still a lot of illiterates, they use a lot of illustrations to make things clear.
 The simplicity of it all moves me.
 The everyday can be so beautiful…

 Especially the colors on packagings fascinate me.
 I created an archive filled with color references.
 You’ll also find old French order catalogs from the 50’s in that archive, those catalogs contain the perfect colors (for me).
 Somewhat pale colors, the ones that don’t get printed anymore because printing techniques have changed.
 Those I study.

 It’s interesting to see how something that was created a long time ago can be transferred from that time to the present.
-You can almost say I take the image to withdraw the colors and inject them into my work.
+You can almost say I take the image to withdraw the colors from it and inject them into my work.
 That way different moments in time get mixed and a piece you couldn’t have imagined yourself comes to life.
-Layering of time is something you can only achieve in paintings.
-It’s on those moments I can be surprised by the result myself.
+The layering of time is something you can only achieve in paintings.
+It’s in those moments I can be surprised by the result myself.

 On the 13th of June Dutch artist Jasper Krabbé opened his newest exhibition 'Summer Is Full of Hope' in Antwerp.
 A selection of painted photographs from his personal archive are on display in Graanmarkt 13's cozy gallery.
 Jasper's personal memories come to life in multi-layered paintings mixing different kinds of materials he found during the creative process - like packagings, envelopes, etc. Themes like dreams, transciency and poetry are the starting points of his work.